Skip to article frontmatterSkip to article content

 Loading the organisation units

-We next use the dhis2eo.org_units.from_file convenience method to load the organisation units from DHIS2 that we saved as a GeoJSON file, and convert these to GeoPandas format:
+We next use geopandas to load our organisation units that we’ve downloaded from DHIS2 as a GeoJSON file:

 district_file = "../data/sierra-leone-districts.geojson"

 The GeoJSON file contains the boundaries of 13 named organisation units in Sierra Leone.
-For the aggregation, we are particularly interested in the org_unit_id and the geometry (polygon) of the org unit:
+For the aggregation, we are particularly interested in the id and the geometry (polygon) of the org unit:

 org_units